Meaning: Raised up or appointed by Jehovah; Yahweh lifts up

 There are 10 different men named Jeremiah in the Bible.

 He was called to the prophetical office when still young (1:6), in the thirteenth year of Josiah (B.C.
 628).
 He left his native place, and went to reside in Jerusalem, where he greatly assisted Josiah in his work of reformation (2 Kings 23:1-25).
 The death of this pious king was bewailed by the prophet as a national calamity (2 Chronicles 35:25).

-During the three years of the reign of Jehoahaz, we find no reference to Jeremiah, but in the beginning of the reign of Jehoiakim the enmity of the people against him broke out in bitter persecution, and he was placed apparently under restraint (Jer.
-36:5).
+During the reign of Jehoahaz, we find no reference to Jeremiah, but in the beginning of the reign of Jehoiakim the enmity of the people against him broke out in bitter persecution, and he was apparently placed under restraint (Jeremiah 36:5).

 In the fourth year of Jehoiakim he was commanded to write the predictions given to him, and to read them to the people on the fast-day.
 This was done by Baruch his servant in his stead, and produced much public excitement.